nuru1/Matching-game/README.md

 # Matching-game
-Simple image matching game using javascript
+A simple image matching game using javascript.